Architecture Fans

 9 Kyoto Day Trip Gems You Can’t Miss: Get The Ultimate List of Panoramic Views

 From captivating ocean views of Amanohashidate (天橋立) to the majestic temple complex of Enryakuji (延暦寺) and also the matcha capital of Uji (宇治), there are certainly no shortages of Kyoto day trip destinations to enrich your travel experience.
 This list brings together the most panoramic Kyoto day trip destinations; each featuring its own unique history, charm, scenery and above all, captivating attractions.
 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
-Learn more.
-1) Kurama & Kibune – The Spiritual Birthplace of Reiki Starting off the Kyoto day trip list with…
+Learn more about it here.
+Save In PinterestNo time to read this Kyoto day trip gems travel guide now?
+Click…

 -